abbyazari/abbyazari.github.io/_pages/join.md

   The following are several (always availiable) avenues to work with the research group.
 ARG is happy to sponsor visiting scholars and I encourage potential post docs and visitors to review these before contacting me.
 I am always happy to be pitched a research collaboration of mutual interest by motivated individuals.
 I am generally interested in machine learning for inverse problems, uncertainty quantification, spatiotemporal datasets, space plasmas, and planetary space environments.
 I have active projects on solar wind estimation for Mars' space environment and in reinforcement learning for space science.

   - Canada Post Doc Research Award (open to all citizenships), [https://www.nserc-crsng.gc.ca/Students-Etudiants/PD-NP/cpra-bprc_eng.asp](https://www.nserc-crsng.gc.ca/Students-Etudiants/PD-NP/cpra-bprc_eng.asp)
-  - ESA Living with a Planet Fellowship, Canada has a cooperative agreement with ESA [https://eo4society.esa.int/communities/scientists/living-planet-fellowship/](https://eo4society.esa.int/communities/scientists/living-planet-fellowship/)
+  - ESA Living with a Planet Fellowship, Canada has a cooperative agreement with ESA and this can be held at the U of A. Proposals forthe 2025 cycle are now being solicited. [https://eo4society.esa.int/communities/scientists/living-planet-fellowship/](https://eo4society.esa.int/communities/scientists/living-planet-fellowship/)
   - EU Marie Skłodowska-Curie Global Post Doctoral Fellowship (nationals or long-term residents of the EU Member States or Horizon Europe Associated Countries, additional restrictions apply) [https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships)
   - NSF Postdoctoral Fellowships (US citizens and permanent residents only), certain opportunities can be held at University of Alberta [new.nsf.gov/funding/postdocs#postdoctoral-research-fellowships-599](https://new.nsf.gov/funding/postdocs#postdoctoral-research-fellowships-599)
   - More information for UA post doc fellowship funding is availiable at [ualberta.ca/en/graduate-studies/postdocs-visitors/funding.html](https://www.ualberta.ca/en/graduate-studies/postdocs-visitors/funding.html)